 Vulvar pain – what is this?

 But what does this mean?
 It means that you have pain in your vulva – maybe in your labial tissues, your clitoral area, your vagina either at the opening or vestibule, or deep inside.
 It can occur for a variety of reasons, that may have to do with physical or emotional trauma, or infection in the area (a bladder infection or yeast infection can be a common precursor) or may have no discernible reason for beginning at all.
-It can limit a woman’s ability to sit, walk, wear tight clothes or clothes with seams that press on her vulva, or pubic bone or tailbone or inner thighs.
-It can prevent her from enjoying her children, her exercise or her work and home life.
-It can stop her from having the sex she wants to have.
+It can limit the ability to sit, walk, wear tight clothes or clothes with seams that press on the vulva, or pubic bone or tailbone or inner thighs.
+It can prevent enjoyment of children, exercise and impact work and home life.
+It can stop you from having the sex you want to have.
 It can be a tough diagnosis as it is invisible, meaning no-one knows you have it just by looking at you.